This post about things to do in Northland is authored by Roxanne.

 Snorkeling at Goat Island is a wonderful activity.
 The marine reserve means you can swim with larger large fish and you can have an idea of what New Zealand’s waters must have looked like in times gone by.

 While Northland isn’t a staple of many New Zealand itineraries, there is a huge amount to see and do in the region.
-During the summer months, you can take your pick of beaches, secluded coves, and stunning bush hikes.
+During the summer months (the best time to visit New Zealand), you can take your pick of beaches, secluded coves, and stunning bush hikes.

 Roxanne de Bruyn is a writer who has traveled extensively throughout New Zealand and writes about her travels on her website Faraway Worlds.
 She especially enjoys isolated spots, road trips, and good food and wine.
 Originally from South Africa, Roxanne is now based in Auckland and usually travels with her husband and young son.